Cerenia/cerenia.github.io/README.md

 | ------------- | ------------- | ------------- |
 | ![](fig/Android-conversation-view.png)  | ![](fig/Android-Navigate-Introductions.png) | ![](fig/Android-Manage-Introductions.png) |

-TODO: Rework when the last cosmetic changes have been added to the application (banner with direct navigation, additional navigation to introduction management screen, header for all screen...), also short paragraph on different introduction states? (e.g., when are they stale)

-TODO: What about in app updates?

 #### **Move to a new version of the APK**